 Combat weary by instigating workplace events and work processes that add to employee job satisfaction - your own and others.

 On some level, you are responsible for feeling weary.
 Right?
 But, get over that quickly.
 The more important pursuit is how to prevent weary feelings and create job satisfaction for yourself.
 You can combat that weary feeling by creating a workplace that soothes your spirit and enriches your life.

 Your workplace can teem with laughter and humor.
 At Zappos, many employees make $10-12.00 an hour, but they build a culture for employees that makes work fun and exciting.
 They appreciate employees in countless ways that make employees excited to come to work.

 You can do this for yourself, too.
 Feeling blue?
 Take a quick break.
 Bored?
 Pick up a task you like to do.
 Feeling neglected?
-Seek out a fun coworker at break.
+Seek out a fun coworker at the break.
 Feel like an underachiever who never does anything right?

 08Overcome Procrastination to Increase Job Satisfaction